 In March 2016, the FASB issued guidance relating to the accounting for share-based payment transactions.
 This guidance involves several aspects of the accounting for share-based payment transactions, including the income tax consequences, classifications of awards as either equity or liabilities and classification on the statement of cash flows.
-With respect to the accounting for income taxes, this update requires, on a prospective basis, recognition of excess tax benefits and tax deficiencies (resulting from an increase or decrease in the fair value of an award from grant date to the vesting date) in the provision for income taxes as a discrete item in the quarterly period in which they occur.
-The update also requires that the value of shares withheld from employees upon vesting of stock awards in order to satisfy any applicable tax withholding requirements be presented within financing activities in the consolidated statement of cash flows.
+With respect to the accounting for income taxes, this guidance requires, on a prospective basis, recognition of excess tax benefits and tax deficiencies (resulting from an increase or decrease in the fair value of an award from grant date to the vesting date) in the provision for income taxes as a discrete item in the quarterly period in which they occur.
+The guidance also requires that the value of shares withheld from employees upon vesting of stock awards in order to satisfy any applicable tax withholding requirements be presented within financing activities in the consolidated statement of cash flows.
 This presentation requirement is consistent with the Company's current presentation, and will therefore have no impact to the Company.
-The Company adopted this guidance prospectively in the First Quarter 2017 and the adoption resulted in a reduction of our provision for income taxes of approximately \$3.5 million.
+The Company adopted this guidance prospectively in the first fiscal quarter of 2017 and the adoption resulted in a reduction of our provision for income taxes of approximately \$15.8 million for Year-To-Date 2017.

 The future impacts that this adoption will have on our provision or benefit for income taxes are dependent in part upon future grants and vesting of stock-based compensation awards and other factors that are not fully controllable or predicable by the Company, such as the future market price of the Company's common stock and the future achievement of performance criteria that affect performance-based awards.
 Therefore, the impact on the consolidated financial statements will be dependent upon future events which are unpredictable.
-However, based on our stock price and our outstanding unvested Deferred and Performance Awards as of April 29, 2017, the adoption of this pronouncement will significantly reduce our provision for income taxes and increase our net income primarily during the second quarter of fiscal 2017.
+However, based on the number of outstanding unvested Deferred and Performance Awards expected to vest during the second half of fiscal 2017, the adoption of this guidance will not have a significant impact on our provision for income taxes and net income during the remainder of fiscal 2017.

 In November 2015, the FASB issued guidance relating to balance sheet classification of deferred taxes.
 This guidance simplifies the current guidance by requiring entities to classify all deferred tax assets and liabilities, together with any related valuation allowance, as noncurrent on the balance sheet.
-The Company adopted this guidance in the First Quarter 2017 and applied its provisions prospectively.
+The Company adopted this guidance in the first fiscal quarter of 2017 and applied its provisions prospectively.
 As a result, the prior periods were not retrospectively adjusted.